Key takeaways

 Tempeh

-Fiber-rich fruits and vegetables are great options to support digestion and help fill you up without packing on the calories.
-Plus, they tend to be rich in antioxidants and other recovery-supporting nutrients, including vitamin C. Whole grains like oatmeal, brown rice, and quinoa are also good carbohydrate options.
-And when it comes to fats, go for healthy sources, such as extra virgin olive oil and fatty fish (e.g. salmon, tuna).
+Fiber-rich fruits and vegetables can support digestion and help with satiety without adding excess calories.
+They also tend to be rich in antioxidants and other nutrients, including vitamin C. Whole grains such as oatmeal, brown rice, and quinoa are also good carbohydrate options.

 Find your recommended calorie deficit